Potential impact of noise correlation in next-generation gravitational wave detectors: Impact of correlated noise on parameter estimation

 \subsection{Simulation}

 We consider two scenarios.
-In the first one, we simulate a two L-shaped detectors located in the European Union (EU) with a $45^\circ$ relative offset and identical \ac{PSD}s, the ET-D sensitivity $\boldsymbol{S}_{n}^{\textrm{ET-D}}$ \cite{hildSensitivityStudiesThirdgeneration2011}.
-Within this scenario, we compare two configurations, i) the two detectors are non-colocated, with one placed at Limburg, and one at Sardinia, featuring uncorrelated noise, denoted by the spectral matrix $\boldsymbol{S}_{n}^{\textrm{uncorr}}$, while for ii) the two detectors are colocated at Limburg, featuring correlated noise, represented by the spectral matrix $\boldsymbol{S}_{n}^{\textrm{corr}}$.
+In the first one, we simulate two L-shaped detectors located in Europe (EU) with a $45^\circ$ relative offset and identical \ac{PSD}s, the ET-D sensitivity $\boldsymbol{S}_{n}^{\textrm{ET-D}}$ \cite{hildSensitivityStudiesThirdgeneration2011}.
+Within this scenario, we compare two configurations: (i) the two detectors are noncollocated, with one placed at Limburg and one at Sardinia, featuring uncorrelated noise, denoted by the spectral matrix $\boldsymbol{S}_{n}^{\textrm{uncorr}}$, while for ii) the two detectors are collocated at Limburg, featuring correlated noise, represented by the spectral matrix $\boldsymbol{S}_{n}^{\textrm{corr}}$.
 The orientation, elevation, and arm length are the same across the two setups.
 The locations and orientations of Ref.~\cite{Puecher:2023twf} are used for the EU detectors.

-In the second scenario, we consider a simulated global network with an L-shaped detector located at Hanford, referred as the US detector in the text, with the 40 km sensitivity of the Cosmic Explorer $\boldsymbol{S}_{n}^{\textrm{CE-40km}}$ \cite{srivastavaScienceDrivenTunableDesign2022,evansHorizonStudyCosmic2021,kunsCosmicExplorerStrain}.
+In the second scenario, we consider a simulated global network with an L-shaped detector located at Hanford, referred as the US detector in the text, with the 40 km sensitivity of the Cosmic Explorer $\boldsymbol{S}_{n}^{\textrm{CE-40km}}$ \cite{2022ApJ...931...22S,evansHorizonStudyCosmic2021,kunsCosmicExplorerStrain}.

 In the simulation, we use the frequency cutoff to be $[5,1024)$ Hz.
 In the absence of a faithful correlated (seismic) noise model, we assume the noise components under $10$ Hz are correlated with a correlation coefficient of $\alpha$ .
-Consequently, the \ac{CSD} for the EU detectors are taken to be $\alpha S_{n}^{\textrm{ET-D}}(f)$ for $f \leq 10\textrm{ Hz}$ and $0$ otherwise.
+Consequently, the \ac{CSD} for the EU detectors is taken to be $\alpha S_{n}^{\textrm{ET-D}}(f)$ for $f \leq 10\textrm{ Hz}$ and $0$ otherwise.

+It should be noted that the CSD, which represent the cross covariance of noise between different detectors, is generally complex.
+This complexity arises from time delays of noise disturbances across detectors.
+For simplicity, our simulation assumes that the correlation coefficient $\alpha$ is real.
+This assumption helps in focusing on the impact of varying noise correlation levels on parameter estimation.